 "You need glasses," he said kissing his teeth.

 Now he was just asking for it.
 "The only reason why your brother thinks he's taller it's 'cos of his mohawk which gives him an unfair advantage."

-Apparently, Robinho’s method of ‘getting to know’ someone was to challenge Bobby to a game of Mario Kart.
+Apparently, Robinho's method of 'getting to know' someone was to challenge Bobby to some video game to judge if he was worth his time.
 My brother never the one to step down from a challenge, stepped up to the bait.

 Angelo had become uncomfortable and quiet when his mum and I eventually exchanged pleasantries and she introduced herself as Sara.
 That only happened because I got caught by her for sitting on the stairs staring at her and she had made sure to point out that fact loudly to her son.

 Sara had to call the intense debate between Bobby and Robinho a night, seeing that both boys were getting more and more frustrated with each other's refusal to accept defeat.

 "Please let me know," he said in his little sarcastic way as he eased his car outside my house.

 "I think it's time for me to get inside so I'm just going to agree to disagree but we both know that they're the same height."

 "Whatever helps you sleep at night", he said with a mischievous smile dancing on his lips, "make sure you're at my house by ten tomorrow."